spham395/08-C-Programming/02 Variables/01 Coding-style-guide.md

 Indentation must be constant and uniform. braces {} must be used for functions, required statements \(if, else, etc\), etc.

 ### Files:
 Ensure you use the correct extensions.
-The first letter of the file name should be a letter and all characters should be lower-case letters and numbers.
+The first character of the file name should be a letter and lower-case letters.
+The remaining characters can be letters or numbers, but should remain lowercase.
 Use underscores for word splitting. i.e.: **npc\_ai.c**

 ---